 Hymns at their best do something words alone can’t: they bring a room together and give people a shared act of remembrance.
 Getting the choice right – something the person who died would have recognised, something the congregation can carry – is worth a little thought.

 Part of our funeral planning guide.
-See also our guide to the most popular hymns for UK funerals (with mood and congregational notes for each), our guides on choosing funeral poems and readings, creating an order of service, funeral flowers and arrangements, and what a funeral costs.
+See also our companion guide to funeral poems and readings, our guide to creating an order of service, funeral flowers and arrangements, and what a funeral costs.